bencherdev/bencher/services/console/src/content/learn/infoq.md

-Extended Berkeley Packet Filter (eBPF) is a virtual machine within the Linux kernel that executes bytecode compiled from languages like C and Rust. eBPF allows you to extend the functionality of the kernel without having to maintain a kernel module.
+Extended Berkeley Packet Filter (eBPF) is a virtual machine within the Linux kernel that executes bytecode compiled from languages like C and Rust. eBPF allows you to extend the functionality of the kernel without having to develop and maintain a kernel module.
 The eBPF verifier ensures that your code doesn't harm the kernel by checking it at load time.
-These load time checks include: a one million instruction limit, no unbounded loops, and no waiting for user-space events.
+These load time checks include: a one million instruction limit, no unbounded loops, no heap allocations, and no waiting for user space events.
-Once verified, the eBPF bytecode is loaded into the eBPF virtual machine and executed within the kernel to perform tasks like tracing syscalls, probing user or kernel space, instrumenting Linux Security Modules (LSM), and filtering packets.
+Once verified, the eBPF bytecode is loaded into the eBPF virtual machine and executed within the kernel to perform tasks like: tracing syscalls, probing user or kernel space, capturing perf events, instrumenting Linux Security Modules (LSM), and filtering packets.
 Initially known as Berkeley Packet Filtering (BPF), it evolved into eBPF as new use cases were added.